Ronnie O'Sullivan: Status

 O'Sullivan is highly regarded in snooker, with several of his peers regarding him as the greatest player ever, and some labelling him a "genius".
 After losing 17–6 to O'Sullivan in the 2008 World Championship semi-final, Hendry described him as "the best player in the world by a country mile".
 In 2024, Hendry agreed that there was no longer any question as to whether O'Sullivan was the greatest snooker player of all time, also calling him an "artist".
-However, O'Sullivan himself has dismissed the suggestion that he is the greatest player and has identified Hendry as the greatest due to his domination of snooker.
+However, O'Sullivan has dismissed the suggestion that he is the greatest player and has identified Hendry as the greatest due to his domination of snooker.

 One of the most popular players on the circuit, he is noted for being a "showman", and is credited with helping improve the image of snooker with the general public.
 He has often been compared with Alex Higgins and Jimmy White for his natural talent and popularity.
 In December 2020, O'Sullivan was nominated for the BBC's Sports Personality of the Year Award, becoming the first snooker player to receive a nomination since Hendry in 1990.
 He was nominated for a second time in December 2022.

-However, O'Sullivan sometimes lacks confidence or interest, and has performed inconsistently throughout his career, with observers noting the "two Ronnies" aspect of his character.
+O'Sullivan sometimes lacks confidence or interest, and has performed inconsistently throughout his career, with observers noting the "two Ronnies" aspect of his character.

-O'Sullivan has also received praise from athletes in other sports.
+He has received praise from athletes in other sports.
 Tennis player Novak Djokovic called him "one of the sport greats".